OOPS: Chris Palmer wanted rioters to BURN IT ALL DOWN until 'the animals' reached his wealthy, gated community (screenshots)

 Nothing screams privilege like cheering on a bunch of rioters for burning down low-income housing then turning around and telling those same rioters, who you call animals, to ‘go home’ when they get a little too close to your wealthy, gated community.

-This shot and chaser from the NBA’s Chris Palmer say a whole lot and ain’t none of it good:
+This shot and chaser from Chris Palmer say a whole lot and ain’t none of it good:

 Oops pic.twitter.com/cUAYD5BIYj

-Note: Editor’s note: We have corrected the headline on this piece. -sj